Cost of Living in San Antonio, TX

 San Antonio for Different Lifestyles

-Retirees: San Antonio is recognized as a retirement-friendly destination.
-The favorable tax environment in Texas helps retirees preserve more of their fixed income, whether that comes from Social Security, pensions, or retirement account withdrawals.
-With healthcare costs averaging $420 per month and housing at $1,050, retirees on a fixed budget can plan with reasonable confidence.
+Retirees: San Antonio earns its reputation as a retirement-friendly destination.
+The favorable tax climate in Texas helps retirees keep more of their fixed income, whether it flows from Social Security, pensions, or retirement account withdrawals.
+Monthly healthcare costs of $420 and housing at 30 percent of the budget let retirees plan with confidence.

 Is San Antonio, TX Right for You?